Photo: William Meppem

 - 3 tbsp Korean hot bean paste (available from good Asian grocers or specialty stores; for substitutes, see Hot Tips)

 - 1 tsp sesame oil

-To make the dressing, place all the ingredients in a bowl and mix until fully incorporated.
+To make the dressing, place all the dressing ingredients in a bowl and mix until fully incorporated.
 Set aside.
 Divide the rice among 4 bowls.